Journal Submission Guidelines

 The IALLT Journal publishes praxis-oriented research and review articles addressing the interface of technology with language teaching, learning and/or research.
 Often, these articles are written in the form of case study ethnographies, quasi-experimental classroom research or emerging technology reviews.
 Generally, articles are between 6,000 – 12,000 words in length and draw upon relevant research and professional literature in order to present original research findings or offer new insights into existing areas of study.
 The following submission guidelines are intended to provide guidance to authors interested in publishing their work within the IALLT Journal.
 If you are not certain whether your manuscript fits these guidelines, or have other questions, please do not hesitate to contact the Managing Editor at email@example.com.

 The IALLT Journal is published in a digital, online form that is open-access.
 It is available to the worldwide public at http://www.iallt.org/iallt_journal.
 Articles are published in both standard html as well as 6x9 journal pdf documents available for individual download and printing.
-A return to a paper-based volume option is planned for the near future and will allow individuals and institutions to purchase complete and bound paper copies of each Volume via an online vendor at minimal cost.
-The IALLT Journal is published twice annually and is currently in its 42nd Volume (2012) of publication.
-Each Volume contains both a Spring Issue (March/April) and a Fall Issue (Oct./Nov.).
+The IALLT Journal is published twice annually and is currently in its 45th Volume (2015) of publication.
+Each Volume contains both a Spring Issue (April/May) and a Fall Issue (Oct./Nov.).

 Submissions should be made directly via email to firstname.lastname@example.org.
 An online submission system is currently being developed, but is not yet active.
 Submissions are accepted at anytime during the year but must be received by January 15 for possible publication within the Spring Issue and by August 15 for possible publication within the Fall Issue.
 All submissions should adhere to the IALLT Journal Style Guidelines in the section below.
 Email submissions should include the following: